turnermike/deployment-hook-bitbucket/README.md

 6. Change the $repo_dir and $web_root_dir variables accordingly within deployment-hook.php.

-8. Set the 'Webhook' at BitBucket:
+8. Set the 'Webhook' at Bitbucket:
-    1. Browse to the repo
+    1. Browse to the repo at Bitbucket
     2. Click the Settings (gear) icon
     3. Click Webhooks
     4. Click Add Webhook